 Review Investment Allocations

 I’ll be honest, I haven’t done this yet.
 However, it seems like a brilliant idea and I plan to start this year!
-There seems to be a major security hack every few minutes and this looks like an easy way to help protect myself.
+There seems to be a major security hack every few minutes and updating passwords seems like an easy way to help protect myself.

 After Financially Wrapping Up the Year

-I’ll be sitting back with a glass of egg nog and relaxing to holiday music.
+Sit back with a glass of egg nog and relax to holiday music.
 Aaaahhhh.